 Out-of-order packet delivery can be a side effect of service protection.
 Packets delivered out-of-order impact the amount of buffering needed at the destination to properly process the received data.
 Such packets also influence the jitter of a flow. service includes maximum allowed misordering as a constraint. misordering would be a valid service constraint to reflect that the end system(s) of the flow cannot tolerate any out-of-order delivery.
-Service protection may provide a mechanism to support in-order delivery.
+DetNet Packet Ordering Functionality (POF) (Section 3.2.2.2) can be used to provide in-order delivery.